 When the surviving partner dies, the property can be left to whoever they choose.

 Tenants in common

-With tenants in common, if one co-owner dies, their share of the property is passed on in line with the terms of their will, rather than defaulting to the other co-owner.
+If one tenant in common dies, ownership of their share is passed on according to the terms of their will, rather than defaulting to the other tenant in common.

-Your conveyancing solicitor will advise you on the right joint tenancy options.
+When transferring equity, your conveyancing solicitor will advise you on the most suitable joint tenancy options for your individual circumstances.